sahilrupani/hermes-agent-railway-template/README.md

 ## ❓ Frequently Asked Questions (FAQ)

-### How much does it cost to run Hermes Agent on Railway?
+### Is Hermes Agent free to use?
-One always-on container on Railway, plus whatever your model provider charges against your own key.
-There are no per-call platform fees and no per-seat subscription.
+Hermes Agent itself is open-source and free.
+On Railway you pay only for one always-on container plus whatever your model provider charges against your own key — there are no per-call platform fees and no per-seat subscription.
 Railway gives new GitHub signups a $5 trial credit.

 ### Is my data private and secure?
 Yes.
 Conversations, learned skills and Honcho memory stay in your `/opt/data` volume on Railway, and the dashboard is behind basic auth.
 Prompts still reach whichever model provider you configure.